 Many other entities other than users in public cloud IAM will be security principals as well (meaning they have rights defined in the cloud provider’s IAM system).
 All VMs, containers, serverless functions, APIs, etc., in cloud-native applications will need an identity and associated permissions defined.
 Your IAM program must embrace this.

-Gartner recommendations to – Minimize time to value and required effort for IAM initiatives by focusing on people and processes before selecting technologies.
-Establish and develop a successful IAM program by aligning IAM practices with the operational and business needs of stakeholders across and outside the organization and its ecosystem.
+Gartner recommendations to – Minimize time to value and required effort for identity and access management (IAM) initiatives by focusing on people and processes before selecting technologies.
+Establish and develop a successful identity and access management (IAM) program by aligning IAM practices with the operational and business needs of stakeholders across and outside the organization and its ecosystem.

 Gartner also recommends engaging certified cloud partners early on in your cloud planning process, to ensure that loopholes are identified early and plugged in before it turns out to be a disaster.